johnbeech/mheg-training-04-random-number-game/README.md

 This project demonstrates:
 * Resident Programs to generate a random number
 * Header files and macros to organise reusable code
-* User input using a text input
+* Numeric user input using a text input

 To run
 ------